Garmin adds Training Load Ratio and Chronic Load

 First Up – What’s New

-Acute Load and Chronic Load have been in the Garmin algorithms for quite some time.
-They are both accepted algorithms used on many platforms.
-It’s just that Chronic Load is now visible in the app for the first time.
+While Acute Load and Chronic Load have been part of Garmin algorithms for some time, Chronic Load is now visible in the app for the first time.
+These established metrics are widely used across various athletic platforms to monitor training progression.

 What Is Chronic Load (CTL)?

-Chronic Load represents the long-term impact of your training.
-Broadly speaking, you want this to go up in a manner that your body can tolerate.
-It’s, kinda, a measure of your fitness which can be negatively impacted by your short-term activities.
-The impact of your short-term activities is measured by your Acute Training Load (ATL).
+Chronic Load (CTL) represents the long-term impact of your training.
+Ideally, this should increase at a rate your body can tolerate.
+It serves as a measure of fitness and “fitness fatigue,” which can be influenced by short-term activities.
+The impact of these short-term efforts is measured by your Acute Training Load (ATL).

-The calculation behind these is usually based on the time spent in HR zones using HR TRIMP.
-Thus
+The calculation is typically based on time spent in heart rate zones using HR TRIMP, although Garmin uses an EPOC-based method:

-Acute Training Load (ATL) is often the 15-day moving average of HR TRIMP
+• Acute Training Load (ATL) is a 7-day or 15-day moving average of HR TRIMP/EPOC.

 firstbeat sports acute vs chronic training load